kelseyywang/git-dumb/README.md

 | --timeout [int] | Amount of time to run until git-dumb terminates (in sec).
 Default: 10800 (3 hr) |
 | --dir [String]  | Name of directory where all versions are stored.
 Default: "versions"            |

 3. Modify files as you please.
-Enjoy!
+Enjoy!!